RewardMap: Tackling Sparse Rewards in Fine-grained Visual Reasoning via Multi-Stage Reinforcement Learning: Experiments

 \subsection{Qualitative Results}

 Figure~\ref{fig:qualitative-results} presents a qualitative comparison between reference models, the baseline RL model, and our proposed \method.
 Across diverse maps, we observe that reference models and the baseline RL model often suffer from visual confusion (\textit{e.g.}, mistaking the route or stop as shown by Example a \& c in Figure~\ref{fig:qualitative-results}) or even hallucination (\textit{e.g.}, repeating the same route many times in Figure~\ref{fig:qualitative-results} (b)).
 In contrast, \method consistently produces the correct target routes.
 These examples highlight the effectiveness of \method in handling visually complex maps (\textit{e.g.}, Example a \& b in Figure~\ref{fig:qualitative-results}) and reducing both visual confusions and hallucinations.
+Additionally, we present further comparison cases that provide additional evidence that \method improves visual grounding and reduces the likelihood of visual confusion or hallucination.
+These examples are included in Appendix~\ref{apx:comparison-cases}.